 Social Interaction Intensity and Investor Behavior

 We document a causal effect of social interactions on investor behavior using the number of local soccer games as a measure of social interaction intensity.
 Social transmission is identifiable in buy but not sell trades.
-The effect of Social Interaction Intensity (SII) on the sensitivity of buying to past buys is greater for riskier and high-return stocks.
+Social Interaction Intensity (SII) increases the sensitivity of buying to past buys, particularly in riskier stocks.
+This sensitivity is an increasing and convex function of past returns, with higher SII further amplifying the effect.
 Social interactions cause an extremity shift wherein existing shareholders increase their positions, especially within demographically homogeneous communities.
-There is suggestive evidence that investor mood may modulate the effectiveness of transmission.
-Higher social interaction intensity increases the sensitivity of investors' trading volume, and portfolio riskiness to past trades.
-SII also increases the sensitivity of stock trading volume and retail ownership percentage to past buys.
+Higher social interaction intensity increases the sensitivity of individual investors’ trading volume and portfolio riskiness to past trades.
+At the market level, SII increases the sensitivity of stock trading volume and retail ownership percentage to past buys.